The Zenith v30.0

 Ref: Argos 1990 (J Mol Biol); Chen et al. 2013 (Adv Drug Deliv Rev)

-True dsDNA in AF3 Manifest (Reverse Complement)
+True dsDNA in Boltz Manifest (Reverse Complement)

 Fix: Strand B = sense (5'→3').
 Strand C = computed reverse complement using full IUPAC complement table including degenerate bases (RYSWKMBDHV).

-Ref: AF3 input spec §3.2; Cramer 2019 (Nat Struct Mol Biol)
+Ref: Boltz input spec §3.2; Cramer 2019 (Nat Struct Mol Biol)

 DNA Anchor: Poly-A Padding → IUPAC N-Flanking (JASPAR 2024)